civicrm/civicrm-user-guide/docs/email/what-you-need-to-know.md

 -   Send a mailing to a group using CiviMail: this is ideal for mass mailings or scheduled emails to small groups.

-In order to send mass emails, the CiviMail component must be enabled and set up (see the Set-up chapter in this section for details).
+In order to send mass emails, you'll first need to [set up CiviMail](/email/set-up.md).
 The Send Email action is available even when the CiviMail component is disabled.

 There are crucial differences between the Send Email action and the